t2-world/t2.world/t2-PROTOCOL-API.md

 ## Contracts Methods

 The contracts methods will be called by T2World Contract.
+Most of them need a sender parameter.

 | CONTRACT | METHOD         | INTRODUCTION           | PARAMETERS | RETURNS |
 | -------- | -------------- | ---------------------- | ---------- | ---------- |